etsangsplk/docker-gradle/README.md

 Run this from the directory of the Gradle project you want to build.

-`docker run --rm -v "$PWD":/project -w /project --name gradle gradle:latest gradle <gradle-task>`
+`docker run --rm -u gradle -v "$PWD":/home/gradle/project -w /home/gradle/project gradle:latest gradle <gradle-task>`

 <!--
 ### Reusing the Gradle cache